faezesarlakifar/AllerTrans/README.md

   AllerTrans
 </h1>
 <h2 align="center">
-  An Improved Protein Allergenicity Prediction Model Using Deep Learning
+  A Deep Learning Method for Predicting the Allergenicity of Protein Sequences
 </h2>

 ## Overview
-AllerTrans is a deep learning model designed to predict the potential allergenicity of proteins based on their primary structure.
-We utilized two protein language models (ESM-v2 and ProtT5) to extract distinct feature vectors for each sequence.
-Our approach combines these vectors and inputs them into a deep neural network for classification.
-Our model classifies proteins into allergenic or non-allergenic categories, demonstrating admissible improvement in all reported evaluation metrics in the AlgPred 2.0.
-AllerTrans achieves a sensitivity of 97.91%, specificity of 97.69%, accuracy of 97.80%, and an impressive area under the ROC curve of 99% using standard five-fold cross-validation on the AlgPred 2.0 dataset.
+Recognizing the potential allergenicity of proteins is essential for ensuring their safety.
+Allergens are a major concern in determining protein safety, especially with the increasing use of recombinant proteins in new medical products.
+These proteins need careful allergenicity assessment to guarantee their safety.
+However, traditional laboratory testing for allergenicity is expensive and time-consuming.
+To address this challenge, bioinformatics offers efficient and cost-effective alternatives for predicting protein allergenicity.
+In this study, we developed an enhanced deep-learning model to predict the potential allergenicity of proteins based on their primary structure represented as protein sequences.
+In simple terms, this model classifies proteins into allergenic or non-allergenic classes.
+Our approach utilizes two protein language models to extract distinct feature vectors for each sequence, which are then input into a deep neural network model for classification.
+Each feature vector represents a specific aspect of the protein sequence, and combining them enhances the outcomes.
+Finally, we effectively combined the predictions of our top-performing models using ensemble modeling techniques.
+This could balance the model's sensitivity and specificity and improve the outcome.
+Our proposed model demonstrates admissible improvement compared to existing models, achieving a sensitivity of 97.91%, specificity of 97.69%, accuracy of 97.80%, and an impressive area under the ROC curve of 99% using the standard five-fold cross-validation.

 <h2 align="center">
   A comprehensive flowchart that includes all of our experiments